jrsinclair/mazes-presentation/presentation.md

 </div>
 ```

-Note: So, we've now given each room a list of links that point to the adjacent rooms.
+Note: So, we've added some ids and tabindex attributes, and we've given each room a list of links that point to the adjacent rooms.
 They're kind of like doors.
-And notice how I've given each list item a `tabindex` property.
-That means it can take focus.
+We've made this a little bit easier to navigate with the keyboard.

 ---

 <iframe data-src="/accessible-maze-with-links" style="width: 1080px; height: 607.5px; border: none; overflow: hidden; display: block; margin: 0 auto;"></iframe>

 Note: If we render that out, it looks like this.
+It's still pretty dull.

 ---